 To configure VLAN traffic processing generally for all member uplinks, you must set the VLAN policy on an uplink port.
 To handle VLAN traffic through the port in a different way than for the parent uplink port group, you must set the VLAN policy on an uplink .

 Use the VLAN policy at the uplink port level to propagate a trunk range of VLAN IDs to the physical network adapters for traffic filtering.
 The physical network adapters drop the packets from the other VLANs if the adapters support filtering by VLAN.
 Setting a trunk range improves networking performance because physical network adapters filter traffic instead of the uplink ports in the group.

-If you have a physical network adapter which does not support VLAN filtering, the VLANs might still not be blocked.
+If you have a physical network adapter that does not support VLAN filtering, the VLANs still might not be blocked.
 In this case, configure VLAN filtering on a distributed port group or on a distributed port.

-- Right-click the uplink port group in the list and select Edit Settings.
+Right-click an uplink port group in the list and select Edit Settings.

-- Click VLAN and type a VLAN trunk range to propagate to the physical network adapters.
+- Type a VLAN trunk range value to propagate to the physical network adapters.

 For trunking of several ranges and individual VLANs, separate the entries with commas.